crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Expose the sum of statement durations classified by statement type under the sum_of_durations column in sys.jobs_metric.

 - Added a node check that checks the JVM version under which CrateDB is running.
 We recommend users to upgrade to JVM 11 as support for older versions will be dropped in the future.